StephenBeacom77/WeirdCardGame/README.md

 # WeirdCardGame

+///     todo: package the solution by cloning to a different path!

 --------------------------------------------------------------------------------
 The main purpose of the code test is to see your methodology and approach to problem solving and delivery on a project.
 The main priority is not a completed,